3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: THZ CHANNEL MODEL and SIMULATION IMPLEMENTATION FRAMEWORK

 where $M_r$ and $M_t$ are the numbers of MUs and BS antenna, which are 4 and 256, respectively.
 Besides, $\rm{det}$ presents computing the value of the determinant of the matrix, ${\bf{I}}_{M_r}$ is a unit matrix with the dimension of $M_r \times M_r$, $\rho$ is the mean SNR, ${{\bf{H}}(\tau,t)}$ is the $M_r \times M_t$ MIMO channel matrix which is the simulation result, and superscript ${H}$ represents the conjugate transpose of a matrix.
 Fig. \ref{Fig 13} presents the channel capacity obtained by the 3GPP Indoor Hotspot scenario model at 100 $\rm{GHz}$ \cite{r10}, 3GPP UMi scenario model at 132 $\rm{GHz}$, and obtained 100 $\rm{GHz}$ and 132 $\rm{GHz}$ channel parameters.
 The parameters not obtained by the measurement at 100 $\rm{GHz}$ and 132 $\rm{GHz}$ are substituted with corresponding 3GPP parameters.
 Besides, the outdoor to indoor probability is set to 0 in both scenarios.
-When the SNR exceeds 21.6 $\rm{dB}$, the channel capacity evaluated by the measurement model in the indoor scenario is greater than that in the UMi scenario (equivalent to a 1.9 $\rm{bps/hz}$ gain at the SNR of 35 $\rm{dB}$).
-The is because the number of clusters in the UMi scenario is lower than that in the indoor office for both LoS and NLoS cases.
-Furthermore, it has been observed that the 3GPP model predicts higher performance when compared to the measured parameters models, both for the 100 $\rm{GHz}$ frequency band in the indoor office and the 132 $\rm{GHz}$ frequency band in the UMi scenario (equivalent to a 10.6 $\rm{bps/Hz}$ gain at 100 GHz in the indoor office and a 10.4 $\rm{bps/Hz}$ gain at 132 GHz in the UMi at the SNR of 30 $\rm{dB}$).
-This is because the 3GPP model assumes a greater number of clusters (e.g., at 100 $\rm{GHz}$, the 3GPP model predicted 15 clusters while 4 clusters were measured in the indoor-hotspot scenario in the LoS case) and the THz 3GPP-like GBSM takes into account the sparsity of the channel by redistributing the power of the in-cluster rays.
-Thus, in order to obtain better system performance, it is crucial to leverage the large bandwidth characteristics of THz in the design of THz communication systems.
+When the SNR exceeds 21.6 $\rm{dB}$, the channel capacity evaluated by the measurement model in the indoor scenario is greater than that in the UMi scenario (equivalent to a 1.9 $\rm{bps/Hz}$ gain at the SNR of 35 $\rm{dB}$).
+This is because the number of clusters in the UMi scenario is lower than that in the indoor office for both LoS and NLoS cases.
+Furthermore, it has been observed that the proposed THz model predicts lower performance when compared to the 3GPP model, both for the 100 $\rm{GHz}$ frequency band in the indoor office and the 132 $\rm{GHz}$ frequency band in the UMi scenario (equivalent to a 10.6 $\rm{bps/Hz}$ loss at 100 GHz in the indoor office and a 10.4 $\rm{bps/Hz}$ loss at 132 GHz in the UMi at the SNR of 30 $\rm{dB}$).
+This is because the THz channel contains little clusters and rays, which can be seen in Fig. \ref{Fig 15} (e.g., at 100 $\rm{GHz}$, the 3GPP model predicted 15 clusters while 4 clusters were measured in the indoor-hotspot scenario in the LoS case) and the proposed THz channel model takes into account the sparsity of the channel by updating the THz characteristic parameters and redistributing the power of the in-cluster rays.
+Alerted by the low capacity, in order to obtain better system performance, it is crucial to leverage the large bandwidth characteristics of THz in the design of THz communication systems.